 To get off to solid start please complete this online orientation to the basic requirements and practices for teaching at Columbus State.
 For new adjuncts (excluding current staff teaching COLS), completing this work by the current deadline earns you four hours at the meeting pay rate ($23.96/hr).
 See directions below.
 (Note that COLS 1100/1101 courses have their own orientation.
 Contact Advising Services about this class.)
-The current deadline for new adjuncts teaching mid-semester term classes is November 3rd.
-The deadline for Spring 2015 faculty will be 8am January 23rd.
+The deadline for adjunct faculty teaching full semester, first eight week and first five week classes is 8am January 23rd, 2015.

 For full-time faculty (Annual Contract and Tenure Track), orientation is part of the paid work days preceding each term.
 You will also receive other information about learning and networking opportunities for full-time faculty.

 1. Below you will find the online orientation material and review quizzes.
 We encourage you to review this material as often as you need.
 We highly recommended you view the Policies and Practices material before you begin teaching.
 If you are an adjunct and wish to have your score recorded for orientation compensation, read on.